chrisspencer1013/NHacks_Android/README.md

         }
 ```

-One more down, and for the last bit of logic: display who won. *Didn't we do something like this before?*
+One more down, and for the last bit of logic: display the results. *Didn't we do something like this before?*

 Toasts!
 Let's do it again... in fact, let's just move it and change what we are outputting.
 We don't need to see the user's choice anymore.